Language-Guided Grasping under Partial Observation for Mobile Manipulation in Field Inspection and Maintenance: INTRODUCTION

-In locomanipulation applications, the central challenge is converting partial, instance-level observations into executable grasps on a mobile platform, as illustrated in Fig.~\ref{fig:cover}.
-The selected 6-DoF grasp pose must be reliable and achievable while remaining stable during whole-body and base motion.
-At the same time, in open-world deployments, the target object is often specified semantically rather than pre-segmented.
-Vision-language models (VLMs) and language-conditioned perception provide scalable interfaces for task-driven target selection in cluttered scenes~\cite{van2024open, 11245995}.
-Promptable open-set detectors such as Grounding DINO~\cite{liu2024grounding}, combined with segmentation models such as SAM~2~\cite{ravisam}, enable text-conditioned detection and instance segmentation from RGB observations \cite{ren2024grounded}.
-However, bridging semantic grounding to reliable 3D grasp execution under partial observation remains challenging.
+Language-conditioned perception is a practical interface for this setting.
+Open-vocabulary detectors and promptable segmentation models, such as Grounding DINO~\cite{liu2024grounding} and SAM~2~\cite{ravisam}, allow an operator to specify a target with natural language instead of a fixed class label or object template~\cite{van2024open,11245995,ren2024grounded}.
+However, bridging semantic grounding and masks to reliable 3D grasp execution under partial observation remains challenging.
 The robot must convert grounded masks into object-centric geometry, infer missing surfaces, and generate grasps that remain feasible under real motion and safety constraints.
 Existing works typically address perception, grasp prediction, or execution individually rather than as a unified execution-aware pipeline.